ScottyB/ac-js2/README.md

 (add-to-list 'load-path "/path/to/ac-js2")
 (require 'ac-js2)
 ```

-Open up test-script.js and test out the auto completion.
+Open up test-script.js and the browser will open hopefully welcoming you to Skewer.
+Jump back to Emacs to test out the auto completion.
 Auto-completion does work on other files but throws errors on partially entered commands.

 Thank you for testing out ac-js2.
 Feedback welcome.